 2) Why freelancing could be unfavorable

 Working in a prestigious company will guarantee you regular work while income is stable.
 But as a freelancer, it is your own discretion to have more clients and work hard for you to experience unlimited income.
 This is because income earned by freelancers is variable.
-There could be months were income is high; there could be months were revenues are low.
+There could be months where income is high; there could be months were revenues are low.
 This will even go down if you are lazy and get to choose poor quality clients.

-So for you to be an effective freelancer, you need to have the patience, diligence, build trust and confidence in your clients to make things work efficiently.
+So for you to be an effective freelancer, you need to have patience, diligence, build trust and confidence in your clients to make things work efficiently.

 How to sharpen your skills?

 The common reason why people tend to improve their skills is paying the bills.
 Skills are necessary to keep you in business and create a name for you in the freelance industry.
 In doing this, clients will believe in your competence and will do more projects with you.
-To keep up with the ever fast changing world, improving your skills are necessary every now and then.
-When tasks are done well, more clients will welcome your job and everyone around is happy.
+To keep up with the ever changing world, improving your skills are necessary every now and then.
+When tasks are done well, more clients will welcome your jobs and everyone around is happy.

 2) Allocate time to learn

 Whatever you are doing within a day or a week, allocate time to learn.
 Learning newer things about your job is easy.
 You may refer to some reference materials that will help improve your craft.
 It could be reading magazines, books, blogs and trade journals.
 You may even opt to go back to school and learn new things.
-Whatever is your decision, it is time to refresh your mind with excellent lessons to enhance your freelancing career.
+Whatever your decision, it is time to refresh your mind with excellent lessons to enhance your freelancing career.

 3) Taking classes to further enhance your skills.